Keto Coconut Chicken Thai Curry

 Yes!
 Freeze leftover keto chicken curry in a freezer-safe airtight container for at least 6 months.
 Can thaw in the fridge overnight, or reheat straight from frozen.
 Reheat either in the microwave until warm, about 3-5 minutes if thawed, or 6-10 minutes if frozen.
 Or reheat on the stove in a skillet over medium heat until warm.

 Yes!
-You can leave out the chicken, or use tofu or plant-based meat in place of chicken to make this vegetarian/vegan friendly, or make it with just the vegetables.
+You can leave out the chicken, or use tofu or plant-based meat in place of chicken to make this vegetarian/vegan friendly or make it with just the vegetables.

-Love this recipe?
+Did you love this recipe?
 Thank you!
-Please leave a 5-star ⭐⭐⭐⭐⭐ rating in the recipe card below + leave me a review in the comments.
+Please give this recipe a star rating and leave a review below.
 I respond to every one!
 Be sure to follow me on Instagram, Pinterest, TikTok, and Facebook.
 Tag me if you try a recipe!

-Keto Coconut Chicken Thai Curry
+Keto Coconut Chicken Curry (30 Minute Thai Style)

 Ingredients